top of page

 And here’s the real kicker:

-You cannot analyse your way to safety.
+You cannot analyze your way to emotional certainty.

 The more data you gather, the more the loop tightens.